 It’s all about showcasing where you are now

-Updating your CV doesn’t have to be a long and painful process.
+Updating a CV doesn’t have to be a long and painful process.
 You’ve laid much of the groundwork for it the first time around, and a lot of this can be reused.

-If you follow these simple steps, you’re sure to have an up-to-date CV they won’t be able to help but consider!
+If you follow these simple steps, you’re sure to have an up-to-date CV hiring managers won’t be able to ignore!